 Oddly though, I am a bit of a celebrity on the backside.
 Everyone seems to know me, and say affectionate things about me as they pass me by going to and from the training track; ‘How’s ole’ Thunder holding up after his last race?’ a rider from another barn might ask.
 My rider would invariably respond, ‘He’s great; amazing old hoss.’
 It did not seem to matter if I did, in fact, feel fine or if my ankle or hock was hurting.
-I was oblivious to the high stakes claiming game in which I was an unwitting pawn; the game meant that no one would reveal my real well-being, in case someone listening was plotting the next claim for me.
+I was oblivious to the high stakes claiming game in which I was an unwitting pawn; the game meant that no one reveals my real well-being, in case someone listening is plotting the next claim for me.

 But the reality is, I have pretty much had enough.
 My legs are tired and sore.
-I have not had a break since after the Kentucky Derby, which was now more than three long years ago.
+I have not had a break since after the Kentucky Derby, which is now more than three long years ago.
 Since that time, I have raced 34 times, winning quite a few (10) and losing quite a few more.
-During those 34 races, I have been ridden by lots of different riders, none of whom paid too much attention to me.
+During my 34 races, I have been ridden by lots of different riders, none of whom paid too much attention to me.
 It was the same with the grooms who looked after me temporarily, and also with the vets who kept stabbing me with needles full of drugs.

 I am now standing in the starting gate for my next start and wait for the gates to open and the race to unfold.
 I can’t imagine that I can win this race, but I have felt poorly before and won; they somehow seem to make the races easier, just as I think I can no longer compete.
 My specialist distance is now 5/8ths of a mile, which is a far cry from the mile and a quarter of the fastest two minutes in sports.